Solving the Poisson equation using coupled Markov chains: Asymptotic variance estimation

 \subsection{Ergodic Poisson asymptotic variance estimator}

-We consider the task of estimating the asymptotic variance in the CLT, $v(P,\test)$ in \eqref{eq:avar-intro}.
-Various techniques have been proposed to estimate $v(P,\test)$ from one or multiple MCMC runs (see the references provided in Section \ref{subsec:montecarlousingpoisson}), and these estimators are consistent when the length of each chain goes to infinity.
-Here we employ coupled Markov chains, as generated by Algorithm~\ref{alg:coupledchains}, to define new estimators of $v(P,\test)$: we start with a consistent estimator before introducing unbiased estimators in the next section.
+We employ coupled Markov chains, as generated by Algorithm~\ref{alg:coupledchains}, to define new estimators of $v(P,\test)$.
+We start with a consistent estimator in this section, before developing an unbiased estimator in Section \ref{subsec:unbiasedavar}.
 We first re-express \eqref{eq:avar-intro} as